 Sultan Qaboos bin Sa'id rules with the aid of his ministers.
-His dynasty, the Al Sa'id, was founded about 250 years ago by Imam Ahmed bin Sa'id Al Bu Said.
-Sultan Qaboos is a direct descendant of the 19th century ruler, Sa'id bin Sultan, who first opened relations with the United States in 1833.
+His dynasty, the Al Sa'id, was founded about 250 years ago by Imam Ahmed bin Sa'id.
+The sultan is a direct descendant of the l9th century ruler, Sa'id bin Sultan, who first opened relations with the United States in 1833.
 The Sultanate has neither political parties nor legislature, although the bicameral representative bodies provide the government with advice.

 Oman's judicial system traditionally has been based on the Shari'a--the Quranic laws and the oral teachings of the Islamic Prophet Muhammad.
 Traditionally, Shari'a courts fell under the jurisdiction of the Ministry of Justice, Awqaf, and Islamic Affairs.
 Oman's first criminal code was not enacted until 1974.

-In 1999, royal decrees placed the entire court system--magistrates, commercial, Shari'a and civil courts--under the financial supervision of the Ministry of Justice, though the 1996 Basic Law ensures the independence of the judiciary.
-An independent Office of the Public Prosecutor also has been created (formerly a part of the Royal Oman Police), as has a supreme court.
+In 1999, royal decrees placed the entire court system--magistrates, commercial, shari'a and civil courts--under the control of the Ministry of Justice.
+An independent Office of the Public Prosecutor also has been created (formerly a part of the Royal Oman Police), and a supreme court is under formation.
 Regional court complexes are envisioned to house the various courts, including the courts of first instance for criminal cases and Shariah cases (family law and inheritance).

 In November 1991, Sultan Qaboos established the Majlis al-Shura (Consultative Council), which replaced the 10-year-old State Consultative Council, in an effort to systematize and broaden public participation in government.
 Representatives were chosen in the following manner: Local caucuses in each of the 59 districts sent forward the names of three nominees, whose credentials were reviewed by a cabinet committee.
 These names were then forwarded to the Sultan, who made the final selection.
-Since then, reforms have permitted Omanis to freely run for office in contested elections featuring universal adult suffrage.
 The Consultative Council serves as a conduit of information between the people and the government ministries.
 It is empowered to review drafts of economic and social legislation prepared by service ministries, such as communications and housing, and to provide recommendations.
 Service ministers also may be summoned before the Majlis to respond to representatives' questions.
 It has no authority in the areas of foreign affairs, defense, security, and finances.